Welcome to today's edition of the Rush 24-7 podcast.

 So much to do today.

-Now on this Sharon Angle business, she's gonna win in in uh in in Nevada, and John Racy, I think, is gonna win in West Virginia.
+Now, on this Sharon Angle business, she's going to win in Nevada, and John Racy, I think, is going to win in West Virginia.

-Now there's a little blurb here from uh Rich Lowry, National Review Online.
+Now, there's a little blurb here from Rich Lowry, National Review Online.

 John McCain coming in for a rally for Sharon Angle on Friday.